Kaibab Limestone: Description

 The Kaibab Limestone is a complex sedimentary package of interbedded and interfingering gypsum, limestone, dolomite, chert, siltstone, and sandstone that is 300-400 ft thick.
 Erosion-resistant layers of limestone and dolomite form steep cliffs and the rims of the Grand Canyon and its tributary canyons.
 They also underlie most of the expansive surface of the Kaibab Plateau surrounding the Grand Canyon.
 Less erosion-resistant sandstones, siltstones, and cherts form distinct recesses along cliff faces.
+It is correlated to the Leonard series of West Texas and the Phosphoria Formation of Idaho.
+The upper part of the formation extends into the Guadalupian.

 As previously noted, the Kaibab Limestone is currently subdivided into two members, the Fossil Mountain Member and the underlying Harrisburg Member, in the Grand Canyon area.
 Eastward, both members become more sandy, silty, and clayey at the expense of limestone, dolomite, and chert, until both members consist uniformly of interbedded and interfingering sandstone, sandy limestone, and sandy dolomite that that cannot be subdivided into individual members.

 The Fossil Mountain Member consists largely of light gray, cherty, thick-bedded limestone.
 It is named for its type locality at Fossil Mountain, which lies just east of the Bass Trail in Grand Canyon National Park, Arizona.
 The Fossil Mountain Member forms a continuous and prominent cliff overlying the slope-forming Woods Ranch Member of the Toroweap Formation.
 The distribution of chert is argued to reflect the original occurrence and abundance of siliceous sponges and accumulation of their spicules.
 In the western part of the Grand Canyon region, it consists predominately of fossiliferous limestone.
 Eastward, it grades eastward into nondescript sandstone, sandy carbonate, and dolomite and thins from approximately 250-300 ft thick to about 200 ft thick at Fossil Mountain along the south rim.